Why Fonts Matter for Localization, and How to Choose

 The Importance of Good Font Selection

 When considering fonts, the main difference between a good one and a bad one is legibility.
 Can the font be read at different sizes to support different contexts?
 Is it readable on screens with different resolutions?
-The whole point of our products’ copy is communication, so the fonts we select for our UIs should read well everywhere our products our used.
-Font readability has a direct effect on the usability for our apps and websites.
+The whole point of our products' copy is communication, so the fonts we select for our UIs should read well everywhere our products are used.
+Font readability has a direct effect on the usability of our apps and websites.

-Fonts also communicate personality, and are a core component of our product branding.
+Fonts also communicate personality and are a core component of our product branding.
 Fonts solidify brand identity, and good typography can inspire a sense of confidence, professionalism, and trust in our product.